 These are concerns that will undoubtedly challenge restaurants that haven't found the winning formula of location, concept and quality needed to succeed in this market.

 Dubai's restaurant market is driven by tourism.
 This is something we see this every day at Eat App.
-As the reservation platform for TripAdvisor, our data clearly shows that tourists drive a huge amount of covers for restaurants - especially at the top of the market.
+As the reservation platform for TripAdvisor, our data clearly shows that tourists drive a huge number of covers for restaurants - especially at the top of the market.
 Reservations from visitors to Dubai was 3X during Christmas and New Year across the city's restaurants.

 If tourism grows in 2018 then the F&B market is likely to grow along with it.